lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    We can have a look at the eveolution of the lenght of the CNT with time (The CNT starts deforming at :math:`t = 5\,\text{ps}`):
+    We can have a look at the evolution of the lenght of the CNT with time (The CNT starts deforming at :math:`t = 5\,\text{ps}`):

 .. figure:: ../figures/level1/breaking-a-carbon-nanotube/length-unbreakable-dark.png